VernonGrant/gnu-c-language-manual/markdown/Logicals-and-Comparison.md

 if (r && x % r == 0)
 ```

-A truth value is simply a number, so `r` as a truth value tests whether
+A truth value is simply a number, so using `r` as a truth value tests
-it is nonzero.
-But `r`'s meaning is not a truth value---it is a number
+whether it is nonzero.
+But `r`'s meaning as en expression is not a truth
-to divide by.
-So it is better style to write the explicit `!= 0`.
+value---it is a number to divide by.
+So it is better style to write the
+explicit `!= 0`.

 Here's another equivalent way to write it: